malcolmsparks/plugboard/README.markdown

 ## Introduction

 Plugboard is a library that sits above Compojure and helps web applications comply fully with the HTTP standard.
-For a better description of what this means, please visit [see here](http://webmachine.basho.com/diagram.html).
+For a better description of what this means, please [see here](http://webmachine.basho.com/diagram.html).

 ## Building